gcallah/MiscWriting/AI/AIAlchemists.md

-AI researchers have achieved genuine breakthroughs in the ability of computers to process language and images over the last decade.
-But along with these genuine technical accomplishments comes what Mircea Eliade refers to as "ideology" that describes what their enterprise is all about.
+AI researchers have achieved genuine breakthroughs in the ability of computers to process language, sounds, and images over the last decade.
+But along with these real technical accomplishments comes what Mircea Eliade refers to as an "ideology" that describes what their enterprise is up to.

 For instance, Elon Musk [has
 predicted](https://www.ft.com/content/027b133f-f7e3-459d-95bf-8afd815ae23d)
 that AI will "overtake" human intelligence "next year." *Forbes Magazine* worries (or hopes?) that ["Artificial Superintelligence Could Be Humanity's Final Invention"](https://www.forbes.com/sites/bernardmarr/2024/10/31/why-artificial-superintelligence-could-be-humanitys-final-invention/).
+Raymond Kurzweil asserts that we are entering into the age of "spiritual machines."
+One can easily find a multitude of similar extravagant claims with a simple Internet search.

+Such views have in common the idea that the dilemma we face in our human existence, of finding ourselves born into a world that we did not create and whose purpose we do not know, can be solved by *technical* means.

-Thus, it may be of interest to look into the past, at some similar enterprises achieving genuine technical breakthroughs, accompanied by an ideology of dubious validity.
+Thus, it may be of interest to look into the past, at some similar enterprises that achieved genuine technical breakthroughs, while accompanied by an ideology of dubious validity.
 In doing so, we will make extensive use of Eliade's book *The Forge and the Crucible*.
-In it, he traces how the ideology associated with metallurgy and mining gradually gave birth to alchemy.
+In it, he traces how the ideology associated with metallurgy and mining gradually gave birth to alchemy, and how that ideology was often utopian in its promises of what these new technologies could achieve.
 (I don't particularly like this use of "ideology," but, having been unable to come up with a better word, I will use Eliade's term.)